KostasKaloger/kostaskaloger.github.io/index.md

 My research focuses on Bayesian inference for latent stochastic processes, with particular emphasis on:

-- Diffusion models and stochastic differential equations
+- Diffusion models Gaussian Processes
-- Markov chain Monte Carlo (MCMC)
-- Sequential Monte Carlo (SMC) methods
+- Markov chain and Sequential Monte Carlo (SMC) methods
 - Epidemic modelling
-- Latent factor models
+- Latent factor models and stochastic process
+- Interpretable Machine Learning

 I am also interested in applications in finance, biostatistics, and social statistics.